amethyst/rustrogueliketutorial/book/src/chapter_40.md

 ## Wrap-Up

 That's it for doors!
 There's definitely room for improvement in the future - but the feature is working.
+You can approach a door, and it blocks both movement and line-of-sight (so the occupants of the room won't bother you).
+Open it, and you can see through - and the occupants can see you back.
+Now it's open, you can travel through it.
+That's pretty close to the definition of a door!

 ...